Sanskar7805/Single_Page_Application_Project/README.md

 The static build of all solutions is hosted [on the github pages of this repo](https://mkrtchian.github.io/react-nextjs-dom-benchmark/) (the pages take several seconds to load on a normal computer, so maybe avoid clicking on them if on mobile or so).

-The idea comes initially from [a stackoverflow question](https://stackoverflow.com/questions/66248219/react-single-page-apps-and-the-browsers-back-button/) and some discussion around.
-My results and interpretation is described there.

 There is some CSS to make the elements small enough to see all of them on the screen, and compare how would the browser update the display.

 ## Build and deploy the apps